-Hans Rosling was a doctor and public speaker.
-He fought two main battles during his life: children mortality and ignorance.
-If you never had the chance to watch Hans’ TED Talks, give it a look, they are inspiring.
+Hans Rosling was a doctor and public speaker who fought two main battles: children mortality and ignorance.
+If you never had the chance to watch Hans’ inspiring TED Talks, give it a look.
 I’ll add them after the review.
 The main reason to read this article – and the book – is that I bet it will make you happier about the current state of the world!
+I am comfortable to say it will help most of us make better decisions.

 In no more than 300 words